fmichea/lpbm/doc/modules.rst

 In this example, we can see that first field we fill is required.
 It also already has a default value that is write between ``[]`` brackets.
 Simply entering without filling Prompt 1 will choose default value.
-You should'nt be able to validate an empty value for Prompt 3 (if you can, fill a bug :P).
+You shouldn't be able to validate an empty value for Prompt 3 (if you can, fill a bug :P).

 There are also validators that will check that the values you enter are valid.